top of page

 What is diverticulosis?

-Many people have small pouches in their colon (large intestine) that bulge outward creating what is called a diverticulum.
+Many people have small pouches in their colon (large intestine) that bulge outward, creating a diverticulum.
 This condition is also known as "diverticulosis."
-The condition becomes more common with age and about 10 percent of Americans over the age of 40 have diverticulosis.
+The condition becomes more common with age, and about 10 percent of Americans over 40 have diverticulosis.
 Nearly half of people over age 60 have diverticulosis.

 About 10 percent of Americans over the age of 40 have diverticulosis.
 The condition becomes more common with age.